Everything you need to know about electric car chargers

 In rented private or commercial property, you may also need permission from your landlord.

-EV chargers are weatherproof so people typically install them on their sides of their homes by the driveway, or inside a garage.
+EV Chargers are weatherproof so people typically install them on their sides of their homes by the driveway, or inside a garage.
 Given that most EV charging cables are between 5 and 10m long, you need to consider where you park most regularly.
+Once you have a qualified installer round to check, they will be able to clarify and ensure the spot chosen is safe and optimal for use.

 To qualify for an OLEV grant, you need to have off-street parking.